zio/zio-quill/CONTRIBUTING.md

 ## Building Scala.js targets

-The Scala.js targets are disabled by default, use `sbt "project quill-with-js"` to enable them.
+The Scala.js targets are disabled by default: use `sbt "project quill-with-js"` to enable them.
 The CI build also sets this `project quill-with-js` to force the Scala.js compilation.

 ## Changing database schema

-If any file that creates a database schema was changed then you have to setup the databases again:
+If any file that creates a database schema was changed then you have to set up the databases again:

 ```bash
 docker-compose down && docker-compose run --rm setup